phite/BB2490_Project/Project diary.md

 ##2015-02-24 Tue

-Meeting with Enrichetta and Macro in SciLifeLab
+Meeting with Enrichetta and Macro in SciLifeLab.

 Get more detailed information about data processing part of pipeline.